spacemeshos/POET-OLD/protocol.md

 - Note that the reference Python code does not construct the DAG in this manner and keeps the whole DAG in memory.
 Please use the Python code as an example for simpler constructions such as binary strings, open and verify.

 ##### DAG Storage
-- Please use [LevelDb](https://github.com/syndtr/goleveldb) for storing label values - LevelDB is available as a C++ or a Go lib
-- Labels should be stored keyed by their id. e.g. k=i, v= li
-- Note hat only up to 1 <= m <= n top layers of the DAG should be stored by POSW(), and the rest should be computed when required on-demand.
-So storage should size should be O(w * 2^m)
-- Use LevelDb caching for fast reads.
-Cache size should be a verifier param and set based on a deployment runtime available memory settings
+Please use a binary data file to store labels.
+Labels can be stored in the order in which they are computed.
+Given a node id, the index of the label value in the data file can be computed by:

+    idx = sum of sizes of the subtrees under the left-siblings on path to root + node's own subtree.

+The size of a subtree under a node is simply `2^{height+1}-1`.

 ##### APIs